fesanmar/tleft/README.md

 # tleft

-Super naive CLI aplication that subtracts two timestamps with the format `hh:mm`.
+Super naive CLI aplication that subtracts timestamps with the format `hh:mm`.

 ## Usage